kendalldascoli/Network-Cloud-Computing/README.md

 ---

-If the issue persists after following these steps, further investigation into network settings, hardware, and topology may be necessary.

 <h1>Retrospective</h1>
 Throughout this project, I configured a network using Cisco Packet Tracer, created a step by step configuration guide, and created an FAQ section addressing different issues that are commonly encountered.
-Initially, I ran into some issues with Packet Tracer itself, it wouldn’t open from my Applications however I learned to go into my Activity Monitor and force quit it because it was running in the background of my computer.
-Once I got started on configuring the network, I gained a deeper understanding of IP addresses and how they connect different devices to one another within a LAN and within
+Initially, I ran into some issues with Packet Tracer itself, it wouldn’t open from my Applications however I learned to go into my Activity Monitor and force quit it because it was running in the background of my computer.This situation highlighted the importance of understanding the tools at my disposal and not being discouraged by technical glitches.
+Once I got started on configuring the network, I gained a deeper understanding of IP addresses and how they connect different devices to one another within a LAN and within a WAN.
+I came across a few issues when testing the IP addresses via ping in my Terminal, most were easy fixes.
+For example, me and my group member had accidentally set the same IP for our computers and our Ethernet cables were not fully secured.
+I also encountered some issues when setting up the Web Server, I was struggling with setting up MAMP however I quickly realized attention to detail in the port settings is critical and after I ensured that Nginx was set to 80 instead of 8000, the isssues were resolved.
+I learned that when creating the index.html in the operating system, you can use Virtual Studio Code OR a text/code editor to input the desired message.
+Furthermore in this step, my group encountered an issue when attempting to access the Web Server from the computer hosting the DNS server.
+The webpage wouldnt go through however when the computer hosting the Web Server attempted to access the website, it would go through.
+We re-traced our steps and ensured the DNS server and Web server were configured correctly however the issue still persisted which led us to believe that it was an error in computer settings.
+This is when we realized that the computer hosting the Web server had a Firewall up in the settings of their computer, once this was deactivated, the DNS Server host was able to access the website.